Addressing Depression in First Responders

 Date:Monday February 14, 2022

 Firefighters, law enforcement officers, and other first responders are some of the most courageous people in the world.
 They work in unpredictable situations and face whatever dangers come their way, all in order to protect the lives and property of others.
 It’s no wonder that many first responders feel like they are invincible.
 But as we all know, everyone is human, and can experience depression.
-Keep reading to learn how depression in first responders can develop in addition to ways we can extinguish it before it has a chance to take hold.
+Keep reading to learn how depression in first responders can develop in addition to ways we can address it before it has a chance to take hold.

 What is Depression in First Responders?